raspberrypi/documentation/setup/README.md

 - Ethernet (network) cable [Model B/B+/2/3 only]
     - An Ethernet cable is used to connect your Pi to a local network and the internet.
 - [USB wireless dongle](../configuration/wireless/README.md)
-    - Alternatively, you can connect to a wireless network using a USB wireless dongle, which will require configuration.
+    - Only required if you need wireless connectivity and are using an older model without built in wireless functionality.
 - Audio lead
     - Audio can be played through speakers or headphones using a standard 3.5mm jack.
     - Without an HDMI cable, an audio lead is necessary to produce sound.